Distina

 Castell’Arquato (BO) - EMILIA-ROMAGNA

-At the age of 27, Claudio Campaner left Milan to move to the small village of Bacedasco Alto, near Piacenza.
+At the age of 27, Claudio Campaner left Milan and the ‘city life’ to move to the small village of Bacedasco Alto, in Piacenza province, on the border with the neighbouring province of Parma.
 Claudio’s goal was to grow grapes, make wine, but also to distil, hence the name Distina, a portmanteau of ’Dis-tilleria’ and ‘Can-tina’ (cellar in Italian).
-At Distina, the principles of organic farming and sustainability has been followed from the very beginning.
-The vines are strictly local, traditional varieties: Bonarda, Barbera, Moscato Bianco, Marsanne, Ortrugo and Malvasia di Candia Aromatica.
-The grappa and spirits Claudio produces don’t have that nasty, aggressive bite you often encounter; they are elegant and soft, reflecting the pure spirit of the fruit used to make them.